 He said that “Iran and Oman have already reached agreement on all legal and service-related matters” on the administration of maritime services in the Strait of Hormuz.

-On negotiations, the parliament speaker said that talks with US would not progress until five clauses of the Islamabad MoU were implemented, including a cessation of hostilities in Lebanon, securing Iranian oil exports and the release of frozen Iranian assets.
+On negotiations, the parliament speaker said that talks with the US would not progress until five clauses of the Islamabad MoU were implemented, including a cessation of hostilities in Lebanon, securing Iranian oil exports and the release of frozen Iranian assets.

 He also argued that the Iran-US MoU seeks to preserve Lebanon’s independence, while the separate US-brokered framework agreement between Lebanon and Israel seeks to guarantee Israeli security.